julian1/bootable-debian-image-from-bash/README.md

 ### TODO

-check if syslinux can automatically find kernel image and ram image without having to set as parameters
+- check if syslinux can automatically find kernel image and ram image without having to set as parameters
+- use chroot for all fs modifications instead of modifying directly from host?

 ### Create a bootable linux image using only basic shell tools